 7 Things the Timing of Your First Period Can Reveal About Your Health

-When you got your first period can offer a lot of insight into your health, including your risk of some diseases and how long you might live.
+Experts say when you got your first period can offer a lot of valuable insight into your health, including your risk of some diseases and how long you might live.

 Insights from your first period